van-sprundel/ferrisume/README.md

 Notes:

-- If no filesystem theme is found, the embedded default is extracted to a temporary directory (you may see a `/tmp/.../default` path in the list).
+- If no theme named `default` is found in the filesystem, the embedded default is extracted to a temporary directory (you may see a `/tmp/.../default` path in the list).
 - You can always reference a theme by path:
-`ferrisume export -t ./themes/<name> ...`.
+`ferrisume export -t /path/to/your/theme`.